hexdoc-dev/hexdoc/README.md

 nox -- --snapshot-update

 # run hexdoc commands in an isolated environment to ensure it works on its own
-nox -s hexdoc -- export
+nox -s hexdoc -- build
 nox -s hexdoc -- repl

 # set up a dummy book for local testing